East African People and exploring their cultures and tribes

 A sunset over the Serengeti plains of East Africa.
 What a sight!

 East Africa extends along the Indian Ocean, encompassing Burundi, Comoros, Djibouti, Eritrea, Kenya, Malawi, Rwanda, Seychelles, Somalia, South Sudan, Tanzania and Uganda.
 Indigenous people in these lands share common threads while proudly embracing their own sense of identity in the mutual and complex history of colonialism, the slave and spice trade, Islamic infiltration, civil wars and now, environmental change.
 Languages, dress codes, lifestyles, spiritual beliefs, family structures, foods, and customs differ from region to region, but East African people all share a common connection and passion for their land.
+Discover the heritage of East African people as well as some special cultural sites in East Africa.

 For many, it is tragic that East African culture, tribal traditions and social history are not perceived to be financially beneficial to political coffers.
 These inherent human values are overshadowed by the distorted consumerist vision of leaders who set their sights on financial power.
-Subtle East African culture and heritage, spiritual beliefs and deeply entrenched indigenous values are taking strain.
+Subtle East African cultures and traditions, heritage, spiritual beliefs and deeply entrenched indigenous values are taking strain.

 Did you know?
 Beads were for personal adornment as well as a means of indicating status within the tribe.